jeffreykegler/old_kollos/notes/misc/strand.md

 * a set of medial dotted rules at the split point.

-Call the point at which we choose to split the parse, the "split point".
-At the split point,
-we must derive a left strand.

-The following discussion assumes that we know
+From the Earley parse, we know

 * the dotted rules that apply at the current location; and

 * how they link to child rules and symbols.

 At the Libmarpa level both these things are known.
-Unfortunately, as of this writing, only the dotted rules are available at the SLIF level -- not their links.
+As of this writing, only the dotted rules are supported at the SLIF level -- the calls that make their links available are currently not documented.

-### Is the parse exhausted?
+[ Most recent draft done up to here. ]

+but it will not be a left-active strand -- it will be the final parse forest and there will be no way of joining it up with a parse forest to its right.

 There may be no medial dotted rules.
 In this case the parse is exhausted -- it can go no further.
 We do not continue with the following steps.

-If there is completed start rule, the parse was a success, and we will be able to derive a full parse forest,
-If there is a completion,
-other than of the start rule,
-we will be able to derive a parse forest, but it will not be a left-active strand -- it will be the final parse forest and there will be no way of joining it up with a parse forest to its right.

 ### Medial dotted rules at the split point